July 12, 2015: The day Novak Djokovic beat Roger Federer in a Wimbledon final, again

 As a result, while Federer had a lot to prove to himself and to the public at Wimbledon, “Nole” wanted to bounce back after the Roland-Garros knockout.
 The Swiss had raced through his part of the draw to get to the final, dropping only one set on his way, against big server Sam Groth in the third round (6-4, 6-4, 6-7, 6-2).
 Even the 2012 champion Andy Murray was blown off court on straight sets in the semi-final by Federer, 7-5, 7-5, 6-4.

-Displaying an aggressive game plan, Federer took Djokovic’s serve to lead 4-2 in the first set.
+Displaying an aggressive game plan, Federer broke Djokovic’s serve to lead 4-2 in the first set.
 The Swiss would never break again in this Wimbledon final.
 In his first six matches, Federer had not lost his serve at all but the Serb broke back immediately and evened the score.
 After Federer blew two set points at 6-5, he collapsed in the tiebreak, which he lost 7-1.
 Djokovic had clinched the first set.

 The outcome of the second set was also decided in the tiebreak, in which “Nole” led 6-3, before Federer levelled the score.
 The Swiss saved a total of seven set points, and eventually converted the first one he obtained, to seal the tiebreak 12-10.
-One set all.
+One set apiece.

-At the beginning of the third set, at 1-1, Djokovic broke Federer again, after the Swiss hit an awful forehand on the break point.
+At the beginning of the third set, at 1-1, Djokovic broke Federer again, after the Swiss hit an awful forehand on break point.
 A 15-minute rain delay at 3-2 did not help Federer to get back on track.
-Djokovic won the third set 6-4, winning 94 percent on his first serve.
+Djokovic won the third set 6-4, winning 94 percent of points on his first serve.

 In the fourth set, Djokovic outclassed Federer, breaking his serve two more times.
-The Swiss, who had not lost his serve in his six first matches, had been broken four times by Djokovic, and had managed to convert only one break point out of seven.
+The Swiss, who had not lost his serve in his six first matches, had been broken four times by the Serb, and had managed to convert only one break point out of seven.
 With this outstanding performance, Djokovic confirmed his hold over Federer and on the ATP tour.
 He also showed that he his confidence had not been shaken by his Roland-Garros loss.

 A few months later, Djokovic would face Federer again in the US Open final.
 Although Federer would play at a very high level, Djokovic would once again remain solid and prevail in the end (6-4, 5-7, 6-4, 6-4).
 Finishing the year as world No 1 for the fourth time, the Serb would then achieve a Grand Slam over two years, claiming the 2016 Australian Open (beating Andy Murray for the fourth time in the final, 6-4, 6-1, 7-6) before finally triumphing at Roland-Garros against the Murray again (3-6, 6-1, 6-2, 6-4).